-Budapest Sugar Rush: Grand Cafes and Sweet Patisseries
+Budapest Sugar Rush: Visit the best Budapest Cafes

 What could be better in winter than to soak in hot thermal waters and enjoy some very fine cakes?
 Budapest is perfect for this, and I will show you some of the best Budapest cafes!

 As a child, my family and I would visit Hungary during late spring for a week’s holiday.
 We had to apply for a visa months in advance and could only change a small amount of our currency into Hungarian Forint.

 This was enough for the Leanyfalu Baths, but we never ate in restaurants – with the exception of a single trip to the then Cafe Hungaria which stuck in my impressionable 12-year old head.
 So, now we can do better.
 And here is my guide to some famous and some quirky but ultimately best Budapest cafes.

 But really, hot baths and cakes is a winter thing.
 Budapest has some visitors in winter, but it’s nothing like the summer crowds.
 So, off, off, on a 50 Euro flight, for just under three days.
 Before family obligations at Christmas!
 I wrote about the thermals baths here, now let’s visit the best Budapest cafes.